TomWhitwell/TuringMixExpander/README.md

 ##Turing Vactrol Mix Expander

 - A 4 in, 2 out  vactrol matrix mixer controlled by the Turing Machine
+- An alternative to the Voltages expander (connects to the Gates output)
-- Creates rhythmic patterns (or evolving drones) from any audio sources
+- Creates rhythmic patterns or shifting drones from any audio source
 - Great for feedback loops
 - DC coupled, so you can also rhythmically cut up DC sources; LFOs etc.
 - Circuit inspired by Grant Richter's Cadavre Exquis voltage controlled mixer.

 ##Resources